Like you, every property is unique, so we’ll just need a few details before we can make you an offer.

 10. Choose a theme and stick to it.

-You spend less time cleaning around your items, giving you more time to enjoy the space that you’ve created
+Spending less time cleaning around your items, giving you more time to enjoy the space that you’ve created

-After you’ve decluttered, you will find yourself spending less time having to organise your belongings
+After you’ve decluttered, you will find yourself spending less time having to organise your belongings and feel more in control of your house

 We Buy Any House’s Top Tips for Decluttering –